wbarteck/CMSC434-Phase-2-Prototype/README.md

 Our executable apk can be found in
 \app\platforms\android\app\build\outputs\apk\debug\app-debug.apk
 and our website can be found in it's according folder at index.html

+The code

+Our webpage can be found in \website\index.html